Resources for DREAMers

 UW Bothell Career Center provides advising to all students regardless of immigration status.
 Students without documents are welcome to make an appointment and attend all of our events and workshops.
 You can trust that all information is kept confidential.

 Please bear in mind that we are not qualified to give legal advice.
-You may want to consult with an immigration attorney or seek legal advice from the Washington State Educational Access Coalition or the NW Immigrant Rights Project for additional information regarding your immigration status.
+You may want to consult with an immigration attorney or seek legal advice from the Washington State Educational Access Coalition, United We Dream, or the NW Immigrant Rights Project for additional information regarding your immigration status.

 We encourage you to make an appointment to discuss career and academic goals.

 UW Bothell HB1079 information site provides general information on financial resources, applications, & scholarships.

 DACA (Deferred Action for Childhood Arrivals) provides students without documents with a social security number and defers deportation action.
 This social security number allows students and graduates to work and intern legally, however, it cannot be used for financial aid purposes.
 DACA does not provide a path to citizenship.
 To qualify individuals without documents must meet these requirements: